Profile for Kathryn Moran

 Brief biography

-On the operatic stage, Ms. Moran has performed a variety of roles and recently appeared with the Boston Lyric Opera as Bubikopf in The Emporer of Atlantis, where she was also featured as Flora in The Turn of the Screw.
+As a solo performer, Kathryn most recently appeared as Janine in A Handmaid's Tale with the Boston Lyric Opera.
+Other roles at BLO include Frasquita in Carmen, Bubikopf in The Emporer of Atlantis, and Flora in The Turn of the Screw.
 She performed with Madison Opera singing Laurie in Copland’s The Tender Land, and has been featured with Glimmerglass Opera, Chicago Opera Theater, Aspen Music Festival, and the Florida Orchestra.
 Under the baton of Keith Lockhart, she appeared with the Boston Pops on their Holiday Tour and with Faith Prince and Alice Ripley in The Best of Sondheim, with the Utah Symphony.
+She also performed off-broadway in The New Group's The Music Teacher.

-Kathryn earned a Bachelor of Music and Musical Theater degree from Northwestern University and a Master of Music degree from Boston University.
-She lives in La Crosse with her husband, opera singer Liam Moran and young daughter.
+Kathryn Skemp Moran earned a Bachelor of Music and Musical Theater degree from Northwestern University and a Master of Music degree from Boston University.

 Current courses at UWL